Social Media Companies Slam Australias Under-16 Ban - UrduPoint

 Social Media Companies Slam Australia's Under-16 Ban

-Sydney, (APP - UrduPoint / Pakistan Point News - 29th Nov, 2024) Social media giants on Friday hit out at a landmark Australian law banning them from signing up under-16s, describing it as a rush job littered with "many unanswered questions".

-The UN children's charity UNICEF Australia joined the fray, warning that it was no "silver bullet" and could push kids into "covert and unregulated" spaces online.
+The UN children's charity UNICEF Australia warned the law was no "silver bullet" against online harm and could push kids into "covert and unregulated" spaces online.

+The legislation, approved by parliament on Thursday, orders social media firms to take "reasonable steps" to prevent young teens from having accounts.

-Prime Minister Anthony Albanese said the ban may not be implemented perfectly -- much like existing alcohol restrictions -- but it was "the right thing to do".
+Prime Minister Anthony Albanese said the age limit may not be implemented perfectly -- much like existing restrictions on alcohol -- but it was "the right thing to do".

-The crackdown on sites like Facebook, Instagram and X, approved by parliament late Thursday, will lead to "better outcomes and less harm for young Australians", he told reporters.
+The crackdown on sites like Facebook, Instagram and X would lead to "better outcomes and less harm for young Australians", he told reporters.

-Platforms have a "social responsibility" to make children's safety a priority, the prime minister said.
+Platforms have a "social responsibility" to make children's safety a priority, Albanese said.

-Social media firms that fail to comply with the law face fines of up to Aus$50 million (US$32.5 million).
+Social media firms that fail to comply with the law face fines of up to Aus$50 million (US$32.5 million) for "systemic breaches".

-Meta -- owner of Facebook and Instagram -- and other companies said that despite the law's perceived shortcomings, they were keen to engage with the government on shaping how it would be implemented in 12 months.

-"We are concerned about the process, which rushed the legislation through while failing to properly consider the evidence, what industry already does to ensure age-appropriate experiences, and the voices of young people," Meta said in a statement.
+TikTok said it was "disappointed" in the law, accusing the government of ignoring mental health, online safety and youth experts who had opposed the ban.

-The legislation offers almost no details on how the rules will be enforced -- prompting concern among experts that it will simply be an unenforceable, symbolic piece of legislation.
+The legislation offers almost no details on how the rules will be enforced -- prompting concern among experts that it will be largely symbolic.

-Meta called for consultation on the rules to ensure a "technically feasible outcome that does not place an onerous burden on parents and teens".

-A Snapchat spokesperson said the company had raised "serious concerns" about the law and there remained "many unanswered questions" about how it would work.

 "This ban risks pushing children into increasingly covert and unregulated online spaces as well as preventing them from accessing aspects of the online world essential to their wellbeing," she said.